mvolkmann/blog/src/smalltalk.md

 - Remove the output from the Workspace window by pressing ctrl-z to undo adding it.

+## Windows

+You will be opening and using many windows.
+To open one, click on the `WorldMorph` to open the World menu and select a window type from the "Open" submenu.
+Options include:

+- Text Editor
+- Workspace Browser
+- Message Names
+- Transcript
+- Installed Packages
+- Change Sorter
+- Process Browser
+- Emergency Evaluator
+- File List
+- SUnit Test Runner

+TODO: Summarize the purpose of each kind of window.

+To tile all the open windows, open the World menu and select Windows...Tile open windows.

+TODO: Are other options in the Windows menu useful?

 ## Syntax

 | Item                                          | Example                                          |